Betty Christian: Role in the Pitcairn sexual assault trial

 Testifying in the Pitcairn Supreme Court in Papakura, New Zealand, specially constituted for the trial with New Zealand judges, Christian rejected the claims of the defendants that, saying that islanders were well-educated, well-travelled, and well-aware of what was legal and what was not.
 She also maintained that the islanders had always considered themselves British, and that the territory's status as a British dependency had never been challenged until then-Mayor Steve Christian, then a defendant facing rape charges (he was later convicted), raised the matter at a United Nations decolonization conference.
 (The charges against him then had not been made public).

 Christian dismissed the reasoning of Adrian Cook, defence lawyer for the accused, that as the persons responsible for the 1789 Mutiny on the Bounty never legally married their Tahitian companions, their children were illegitimate and assumed the nationality of their mothers.
 Until recent time, the islanders had never emphasized the Polynesian side of their heritage, she said.
 She also contradicted the defence that underage sex in Pitcairn society has always been regarded as normal.
 She said that the community traditionally followed values no different from any other modern society.

+Personal life and death

-In 2008 she was awarded an OBE for her services to the island.
+In 2008, Christian was awarded an OBE for her services to the island.

+She died in New Lynn, a suburb of West Auckland, on 10 March 2026, at the age of 83.